Watu is a full-suite SaaS product to manage all the business needs of temporary staffing agencies.

 - Billing: Monthly billing of customer credit cards based on actual system usage (thus, variable amounts each month), fully-compliant with PCI-DSS requirements, and with a spotless track record of never charging an incorrect amount through thousands of invoices.

 - HTML5 Features: Usage of webcam for expenses reporting (for fast scanning of receipts through getUserMedia API), or drag-and-drop uploading.
-Advanced CSS3 features that achieved complex designs with minimal images.
+Advanced (for the time) CSS3 features that achieved complex designs with minimal images.
 Responsive layout and complex print stylesheets that provided useful printed output very different from on-screen contents.

 - Deployment: Fully automated "one-click" server configuration and deployment using Git, Puppet and Capistrano.

 - Automated testing: Wide code coverage using TestUnit and browser-level automated tests using Capybara.
 Continuous integration done with Travis CI.

 "Daniel is a rare beast, understanding the big picture, technically and commercially, whilst being able to identify and define the minuscule detail that will make the wider vision achievable.
 Equally adept at designing features and writing complex code, he works at a pace unrivalled.
 Add to that a great sense of humour and deep knowledge on the weird and the wonderful, he was a great colleague and is now a good friend."